hashin/jekyll-now/_posts/2015-02-28-a-speech-that-can-unite-the-whole-of-humanity.markdown

 title: A Speech that can unite the whole of Humanity
 date: '2015-02-28 11:10:10'
 tags:
   - writing
   - blog
   - life
   - rants
+published: true
 ---

-<iframe width="850" height="450" src="https://www.youtube.com/embed/WibmcsEGLKo" frameborder="0" allowfullscreen></iframe>
+<iframe width="100" height="300" src="https://www.youtube.com/embed/WibmcsEGLKo" frameborder="0" allowfullscreen></iframe>

 <br>
 This speech is getting more and more relevant today.
 Nothing is comparable to the angst you get when you could relate to the feelings and thoughts of a man who is nothing but long gone from the surface of this planet.